ehansen247/JavaChessGame/README.md

 The most recently played game will be written in PGN notation (e.g. 1. e4 e5) and output to a file titled "LastGamePGN.txt."
 You can open this file and copy the PGN so that you can recreate and analyze your past games.

 ### Running the Program
 This project was created in BlueJ.
-To run from the command line (Terminal on Mac), change into the project directory and enter "java Chess."
+To run from the command line (Terminal on Mac), change into the project directory and enter "java Chess".
 This will call the project's main method.

 ### Contact
 Contact me at ehansen247@gmail.com if you have any more questions.